is a edition of Stata that can perform symmetric multiprocessing (SMP) on a computer with multiple processors or cores.

 - mac OS (Apple Silicon and 64-bit Intel)

 A computer’s processor is often called the central processing unit, or CPU.
 Computers can have multiple CPUs, and Stata/MP takes advantage of this design to process data faster.

 Most manufacturers sell multiprocessor computers as servers.
-Thus your choice is to buy a desktop or laptop computer with a multi core CPU or a server with multiple processors, each of which likely have multiple cores.
+Thus your choice is to buy a desktop or laptop computer with a multicore CPU or a server with multiple processors, each of which likely has multiple cores.
 Having more processors/cores means that Stata/MP will run faster.

-Both Intel and AMD manufactured chips are appropriate for Stata/MP.
-You can use any version of Windows from Vista to 10 and newer, or you can use a Mac with macOS 10.9 or newer, to run Stata/MP.
+Both Intel and AMD manufactured chips are appropriate for Stata/MP on Windows or Linux, and both Apple Silicon and Intel are appropriate for Stata/MP on macOS.
+You can use any version of Windows from 10 to newer, or Linux, or you can use a Mac with macOS 10.13 or newer to run Stata/MP.